neuralmagic/deepsparse/README.md

 ## ✨NEW✨ DeepSparse LLMs

-We are pleased to announce initial support for performant LLM inference in DeepSparse with:
+We are excited to announce initial support for performant LLM inference in DeepSparse with:
 - Sparse kernels for speedups and memory savings from unstructured sparse weights
 - 8-bit weight and activation quantization support
 - Efficient usage of cached attention keys and values for minimal memory movement